 Due to their higher initial cost and expensive toner cartridges, the benefits of laser printers aren’t realized until you print thousands of pages.
 Printing costs of inkjet and laser printers converge around 5,000 pages.
-After which laser printers will save you money.
+After which laser printers save you money.

 The average wedding requires only 130 invitations.
 So unless you plan on starting a wedding invitation business, an inkjet printer is a good choice.

 As for quality, inkjet printers are better at photos.
-Yet any text, small graphics, and flourishes found on wedding invitations will look virtually the same from either type of printer.
+Yet any text, small graphics, and flourishes found on wedding invitations look virtually the same from either type of printer.

 Speed definitely goes to laser printers.
 Most inkjet printers print between 5 to 15 color pages per minute.
 An average home laser printer is 25 color pages per minute.

 Printing 100 invitations (on both sides) takes 50 minutes with most inkjet printers.
 A laser printer is done in under 15 minutes.

 Both laser and inkjet printers have similar paper feed systems.
 Problems may arise from extremely heavy paper.
 It’s just as likely to jam with either type of printer.

 However, laser printers struggle to get electrical charges through the heaviest paper.
 Images could be light and colors off due to less toner being attracted to the paper.
 Not an issue for inkjet printers.

 Laser printers tend to put wrinkles on envelopes.
 Inkjet printers don’t have that problem.
 If you use a laser printer then print on labels and stick them on the envelopes.